Updated January 2022.

 Your Chariot Awaits

 Wrap little tots up warm and take them Nordic skiing.
 You can rent a chariot for one or two children over 12 months old at Whistler Olympic Park, Callaghan Country or Lost Lake Park, and pull it behind you while you do classic or skate skiing.
 Preschoolers can do a little skiing themselves, then relax in the cozy chariot.
-Whistler Olympic Park also has a toboggan hill (not available due to COVID in 2020/21), and the food in their Day Lodge is tasty and affordable.
+Whistler Olympic Park also has a toboggan hill (currently not available due to COVID), and the food in their Day Lodge is tasty and affordable.
 Take a read of Fam Jam at Whistler Olympic Park: XC Skiing with Small Kids.

 Go for a Ride

 Take in the views on Whistler Blackcomb’s gondolas.
 The Blackcomb Gondola allows you to travel up from the Upper Village to the Rendezvous Lodge (for a bite to eat you’ll need a day-of reservation), take the record-breaking PEAK 2 PEAK Gondola over to the Roundhouse Lodge on Whistler Mountain (another chance to eat), then download on the Whistler Village Gondola.
 Choose a clear day and soak in the incredible views.
 Scroll down to the On-Mountain Dining information in the Know Before You Go: Skiing and Snowboarding at Whistler Blackcomb post before you head up on your adventure as some things have changed due to COVID.

 Insider Tip: Once up the mountains there will be some very short walks on snow, so wear winter clothing and bring young children in a carrier if they can’t walk by themselves.
 You can fit a stroller in the gondola, however, be aware that you’ll have to push it over a bit of snow so unless it’s got big wheels, a carrier might be the best option.